apache/flink-web/contribute-documentation.md

 To prepare and submit a pull request follow these steps.

 1. Commit your changes to your local git repository.
-The commit message should point to the corresponding JIRA issue by starting with `[FLINK-XXXX]`.
+The commit message should point to the corresponding Jira issue by starting with `[FLINK-XXXX]`.

 2. Push your committed contribution to your fork of the Flink repository at GitHub.